nucypher/nucypher/docs/source/guides/ethereum_node.rst

 Clef Rules
 ++++++++++

-By default, all requests to the clef signer require manual confirmation.
+By default, all requests to the Clef signer require manual confirmation.
 To overcome this, Clef allows the configuration of rules to automate the confirmation of requests to the signer.
-In particular, we recommend that users of a Clef signer with `nucypher` define the following rules file (``rules.js``), which simply approves the listing of accounts:
+In particular, we recommend that users of a Clef signer with ``nucypher`` define the following rules file (``rules.js``), which simply approves the listing of accounts:

 .. code:: javascript